In recent years, detoxing your body has become quite the health trend.

 So think about this.

-If you’re hypothyroid and you can’t eliminate these toxins, what do you think happens when you attempt to force these toxins out of your fat cells?
+If you can’t handle these toxins, what do you think happens when you attempt to force them out of your fat cells?

-I’ll show you some simple ways to help support your detox pathways in a second.
+I’ll show you some simple ways to support your detox pathways in a second.

 But first, you need to understand this…